-Stevens Institute of Technology’s tuition and fees change based on: Course load for both full and part-time students
+Stevens’s tuition and fees change based on: •Course load for both full and part-time students

-The majority of Stevens Institute of Technology undergrads use financial aid to to cover the cost of tuition.
-In 2021, 2,451 of the 3,791 undergrads enrolled received financial aid.
-Stevens Institute of Technology meets 66.3 percent of the demonstrated financial need for undergraduates.
+The majority of Stevens undergrads use financial aid to help pay for school.
+In 2022, 2,542 of the 4,064 undergrads enrolled received financial aid.
+Stevens meets 68.8% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $35,640 a year.
-Around 67 percent of Stevens Institute of Technology undergrads take out student loans to cover any remaining costs.
-Stevens Institute of Technology graduates who have student loans graduate with an average of $51,251 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $36,355 a year.
+Around 70.66% of Stevens undergrads take out student loans to cover any remaining costs.
+Stevens graduates who have student loans graduate with an average of $43,706 of student loan debt.